TsuShiMaMiRe: History

+In 2010, TsuShiMaMiRe released Sex on the Beach, their second album under major Japanese label, FlyingStar Records.
+Mari explained that she and her bandmates drank the cocktail of the same name after their US tour performances.
+It charted on the Billboard Japan Top Album Sales chart, reaching number 99.
+The record, described as being "chock full of punky noise fun", was released in America by Good Charamel Records.
+In November 2010 they toured the US with Japanese punk band Peelander-Z.

 In 2015, the band released the LP Abandon Human.
 The following year they toured in support of the album, visiting the United States twice (west coast and east coast), and at the end of the year they also had their first ever European tour, playing shows in and around Germany.
 They attempted to play at a festival in Russia, but could not enter the country due to visa problems.

-In January 2017, drummer Mizue Masuda announced that, after 17 1/2 years, she was leaving TsuShiMaMiRe to pursue other projects.
+In January 2017, drummer Mizue announced that, after 17 1/2 years, she was leaving TsuShiMaMiRe to pursue other projects.
 The three original members had been together since their college days.
 Their last show together took place in Chiba, Japan, where they got their start and it was later released on DVD.

 In 2017 following Mizue's departure, drummer Maiko Takagi (ex.
-BUMBUMS/ Spinoza) joined the band as a support drummer for TsuShiMaMiRe World Tour 2017 in Europe.
+BUMBUMS/ Spinoza) joined the band as a support drummer for the TsuShiMaMiRe World Tour 2017 in Europe.
 Shortly after joining, Maiko was announced the new official drummer for Tsushimamire.
-In October 2017, the band released their latest album, NEW.
+In October 2017, the band released another album, NEW.

 The band was also backed briefly in 2017 by support drummer Shigeru Toyota (formerly of Usotsuki Barbie), with whom they recorded and released the album Tsushimageru.

-On 26 September 2024 they performed a set on KEXP.
+On 26 September 2024 TsuShiMaMiRe performed a set on KEXP.
 Shortly after, the band collaborated with game developer, Epic Games in the creation of the song "Break the Curse" for Epic Games' December update of Fortnite.

-Awards

-In 2007 they were voted "Best All-Girl Group" in Shojo Beat magazine's Reader's Poll, with 73.4% of the vote.
+The band made their Australian debut in February 2026, with five tour dates throughout the country.
+During the tour, they performed a set on the 3CR radio show The Vibe Consultant.